ktaranov/sqlserver-kit/Utilities/README.md

 Through a single management console, you can manage fast, flexible and reliable backup, recovery and replication of all your applications and data to eliminate legacy backup solutions forever.

+## Database Modeling Excel
+<a id="database-modeling-excel"></a>
+Download page: [Database Modeling Excel]
+Release date: ?
+Support Version: ?
+Author: Yang Ning (Steven)
+Free version: Yes
+Prise: No

+The database modeling utility is a Microsoft Office Excel workbook which can help you to design databases.
+It supports DB2, MariaDB, MySQL, Oracle, PostgreSQL, SQLite and SQL Server.
+In the workbook, you can define database, generate DDL scripts, and import database definition from existing databases.

+## DBAchecks
+<a id="dbachecks"></a>
+Download page: [DBAchecks]
+Release date: ?
+Support Version: ?
+Author: sqlcollaborative
+Free version: Yes
+Prise: No

+This open source module allows us to crowd-source our checklists using Pester tests.
+Such checks include:
+ - Backups are being performed
+ - Identity columns are not about to max out
+ - Servers have access to backup paths
+ - Database integrity checks are being performed and corruption does not exist
+ - Disk space is not about to run out
+ - All enabled jobs have succeeded

+## DBComparer
+<a id="dbcomparer"></a>
+Download page: [DBComparer]
+Release date: ?
+Support Version: 2005-2008
+Author: DBComparer
+Free version: Yes
+Prise: No

+ - Automate compare database
+ - Compare all database objects or selected ones only
+ - Compare database by all or selected properties of objects only
+ - A wide variety of options for comparison
+ - Compare databases using all or selected object properties
+ - Advanced visual build tree interface for an intuitive visual representation of any differences
+ - Built-in text differences control with SQL syntax highlighting

+## DbViewSharp
+<a id="dbviewsharp"></a>
+Download page: [DbViewSharp]
+Release date: 2014-08-08
+Support Version: 2005 – 2014
+Author: David Moore
+Free version: Yes
+Prise: No

+DbViewSharp is a very useful application that is designed to provide you with a means of exploring and managing SQL databases.

+## DTSQL
+<a id="dtsql"></a>
+Download page: [DTSQL]
+Release date: 2017-08-18
+Support Version: ?
+Author: DigerTech Inc
+Free version: Yes
+Prise: $69

+DtSQL is an universal database tool for developers and database administrators to Query, Edit, Browse, and Manage database objects.
+It can access most databases and can be used on all major operating systems.

+## MSKerberos Configuration Manager
+<a id="mskerberos-config-manager"></a>
+Download page: [MSKerberos Configuration Manager] Release date: 2020-02-25
+Support Version: 2008 – 2019
+Author: Microsoft
+Free version: Yes
+Prise: No

+Microsoft Kerberos Configuration Manager for SQL Server is a diagnostic tool that helps troubleshoot Kerberos related connectivity issues with SQL Server, SQL Server Reporting Services, and SQL Server Analysis Services.

+## Partition Management
+<a id="partition-management"></a>
+Download page: [Partition Management]
+Release date: ?
+Support Version: ?
+Author: ?
+Free version: Yes
+Prise: No

+ - Remove all the data from one partition by switching it out to a staging table.
+It creates the required staging table.
+ - Create a staging table for loading data into a partition.
+The staging table can be created with or without indexes -- if created without indexes this utility provides a separate command to create appropriate indexes on the staging table, before SWITCHing it into the partitioned table.

+## Powershell Scripts
+<a id="powershell-scripts"></a>
+Download page: [Powershell Scripts]
+Release date: ?
+Support Version: 2008-2017
+Author: Idera
+Free version: Yes
+Prise: No

+ - 147 sample PowerShell scripts to manage SQL Server and Azure SQL Database
+ - Scripts to initialize PowerShell modules
+ - Scripts for Database Engine, and for Analysis, Integration and Reporting Services
+ - Support for SQL Server 2016 and 2017, and Windows Server 2016
+ - 15 New scripts for Azure SQL Database

+## PSDatabaseClone
+<a id="psdatabaseclone"></a>
+Download page: [PSDatabaseClone]
+Release date: ?
+Support Version: ?
+Author: Sander Stad
+Free version: Yes
+Prise: No

+PSDatabaseClone is a PowerShell module dedicated to the provisioning of databases using virtual disk technology.

+## Pssdiag&Sqldiag Manager
+<a id="pssdiag-sqldiag-manager"></a>
+Download page: [Pssdiag&Sqldiag Manager]
+Release date: 2020-05-04
+Support Version: ?
+Author: Jack Li
+Free version: Yes
+Prise: No

+Pssdiag/Sqldiag Manager is a graphic interface that provides customization capabilities to collect data for SQL Server using sqldiag collector engine.
+The data collected can be used by SQL Nexus tool which help you troubleshoot SQL Server performance problems.
+This is the same tool Microsoft SQL Server support engineers use to for data collection to troubleshoot customer's performance problems.

 [SSMS]:https://docs.microsoft.com/sql/ssms/download-sql-server-management-studio-ssms
 [Azure Data Studio]:https://github.com/Microsoft/azuredatastudio
 [bcp Utility]:https://docs.microsoft.com/sql/tools/bcp-utility